-HISTOPATHOLOGIC DESCRIPTION: Brain stem: Disrupting the gray and white matter are multifocal to coalescing granulomas composed of a central area of necrosis surrounded by high numbers of epithelioid macrophages, lymphocytes, plasma cells, low numbers of neutrophils, and occasional multinucleated foreign-body type giant cells.
-Within these foci are numerous extracellular and intrahistiocytic, 5-15 um diameter, round, pale, extracellular yeasts that are characterized by a 1 um thin wall; surrounded by a 2-8 um thick, amphophilic, mucinous capsule; and occasionally exhibit narrow-based budding.
-Low numbers of lymphocytes multifocally infiltrate the adjacent neuropil.
-Multifocally, there is expansion of the Virchow-Robin space by moderate numbers of lymphocytes, plasma cells and occasional macrophages (perivascular cuffing) and hemorrhage, fibrin, or edema.
+HISTOPATHOLOGIC DESCRIPTION: Slide A: Brain stem: Effacing approximately 30% of the brainstem, affecting both gray and white matter, are multifocal to coalescing granulomas up to 1.5mm in diameter composed of a central area of lytic necrosis surrounded by high numbers of epithelioid macrophages, lymphocytes, plasma cells, few neutrophils, and occasional multinucleated foreign-body type giant cells.
+Within these granulomas are numerous extracellular and intrahistiocytic, 5-15 um diameter, round, pale, yeasts that have a 1 um thin wall surrounded by a 2-8 um thick, amphophilic, mucinous capsule and occasionally exhibit narrow-based budding.
+The neuroparenchyma adjacent to the granulomas is multifocally infiltrated by low numbers of lymphocytes, contains increased numbers of glial cells (gliosis), and multifocally displays increased pallor (rarefaction) and vacuolation (spongiosis).
+Multifocally, there is expansion of the Virchow-Robin space by moderate numbers of lymphocytes, plasma cells, and occasional macrophages (perivascular cuffing) and hemorrhage, fibrin, and/or edema.
 Multifocally, there is expansion of the leptomeninges by moderate numbers of lymphocytes, plasma cells, and macrophages.

-Slide B: Mucicarmine stain: Yeast capsules are diffusely carminophilic, and the stain multifocally highlights yeast that exhibit narrow-based budding.
+Slide B: Mucicarmine stain: Yeast capsules are diffusely carminophilic, which multifocally highlights yeast that exhibit narrow-based budding.

-MORPHOLOGIC DIAGNOSIS: Brain stem: Meningoencephalitis, granulomatous, multifocal to coalescing, marked, with numerous extracellular and intrahistiocytic carminophilic yeast, etiology consistent with Cryptococcus neoformans, breed not specified, canine.
+MORPHOLOGIC DIAGNOSIS: Brain stem: Granulomas, multifocal to coalescing, marked, with mild lymphohistiocytic meningitis, perivascular cuffing, and numerous extracellular and intrahistiocytic carminophilic yeast, etiology consistent with Cryptococcus neoformans, breed not specified, canine.